opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

   :alt: Eclipse About
   :align: center

-.. important:: OpenCV for Android 2.4.2 package contains sample projects pre-configured CDT Builders.
+.. important:: OpenCV for Android package since version 2.4.2 contains sample projects pre-configured CDT Builders.
 For your own projects follow the steps below.

 #.
 Define the ``NDKROOT`` environment variable containing the path to Android NDK in your system (e.g. ``"X:\\Apps\\android-ndk-r8"`` or ``"/opt/android-ndk-r8"``).
     **On Windows** an environment variable can be set via :guilabel:`My Computer -> Properties -> Advanced -> Environment variables` and restarting Eclipse.